vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 Apart from the fact that shifting the whole dynastic and art history with 200 years to fill this gap only results in another gap, beginning at the time that Vākāṭaka and

 Gupta hegenomy ended \(c.
-500 ad\), it may be assumed that, after the Pāṇd
+500 ad\), it may be assumed that, after the Pāṇḍuvaṁśa, a

-. uvaṁśa, a

 re-emerged Nala dynasty ruled over parts of Kosala including Rajim, where Vilāsatu ˙